Moataz-Elmesmary/Data-Science-Roadmap/README.md

 &emsp;&emsp;[Our Previous Roadmap](https://github.com/Seif-Mohamed1/DataScience-Squad) ♥️<br>
 &emsp;&emsp; :warning:	<b>*Before we start,*</b> :warning:
-#### If you Dont know What`s Data Science or Projects Life Cycle (starting from Business Understanding to Deployment) or Which Programming Language you should go for or Job Descriptions or the required Soft & Hard Skills needed for this field or Data Science Applications or the Most Common Mistakes, then<br>
+#### If you Don't know What`s Data Science or Projects Life Cycle (starting from Business Understanding to Deployment) or Which Programming Language you should go for or Job Descriptions or the required Soft & Hard Skills needed for this field or Data Science Applications or the Most Common Mistakes, then<br>
 ### :pushpin:**[This Video](https://www.youtube.com/watch?v=5zRvq7CG6Zw&t=5s) is for you (Highly Recommended :heavy_check_mark:)**